KumudithaSilva/solidpy-patterns/Factory_Pattern/factory.md

 # 🏭💡 Factory Method Design Pattern

-> Factory Method is a creational design pattern that abstract out the creation logic of the specific class instances.
+> Factory Method is a creational design pattern that abstracts out the creation logic of the specific class instances.

 > It is a way to create objects without exposing the instantiation logic.
  >- In Factory Pattern objects are created by calling factory method instead of calling a constructor.